discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Crewmates<br>
 Basis : Crewmate<br>

-Once all of the snitch's tasks are completed, the imposters names will be displayed in red.<br>
+Once all of the Snitch's tasks are completed, the imposters names will be displayed in red.<br>
 Dependent on the settings, the snitch may also see arrows pointed in the remaining impostors directions when their tasks are completed.<br>
-When the snitch has 0 or 1 tasks remaining, the impostors will be able to see a star next to the name of the snitch and that there is an alive snitch who has 0 or 1 tasks left.<br>
+When the snitch has 0 or 1 tasks remaining, the impostors will be able to see a star next to the name of the snitch to know there is an alive snitch who has 0 or 1 tasks left.<br>
 The impostors also see an arrow pointed in the snitch's direction when the snitch has one or less tasks remaining.<br>

 #### Game Options